As older home electrical specialists, we are often asked the following questions:

 How much does it cost to upgrade my electrical panel?
 What will it cost to rewire my home?

 The price to upgrade an electrical panel is a question that cannot be answered precisely without an onsite visit by a qualified licensed electrician or electrical contractor.
 There are many variables that affect the cost of upgrading your homes electrical system.
 Some of the factors are the location of the panel, will SDGE allow the replacement to be in the same location or will it need to be relocated?
 Is the panel recessed or surface mounted?
 Is the power in your neighborhood underground or overhead?
 How many Amps do you need for your new service?
 Do you need a 100 Amp upgrade?
 125?
 200?
 400?
 How many circuits are already in your home and do you want to add more?
 If so, how many?
 What electric appliances do you currently have?
 Do you plan to add a spa, A/C or a pool?
+What are your walls made of?
+Is there attic or crawlspace acces?
+How many plugs are already there?
+Do you need to add more?
+What is the condition of the existing wiring?
+Sometimes the wires are still in good condition and you can add more modern wiring for your appliances without needing to replace the older wires.

 It is important to understand that upgrading your electrical service does not solve many of the common problems that owners of older homes experience.
 For example, if you often trip circuit breakers then upgrading your service will not solve that problem.
 Circuit breakers are doing their job when they trip because the circuit is being overloaded.
 The only way to resolve the problem of tripping circuits is to reduce the load on that specifc circuit.
+That is done by adding new circuits and redistributing the load.

 In San Diego, the cost of upgrading an electrical panel varies widely.
 We have seen prices range from $1800 all the way to over $5000.
 Most reputable and experienced licensed electrical contractors will be in the $2700- $4000 price range depending on the exact circumstances of your home and your electrical requirments.
 Many low budget operators take shortcuts such as installing a new panel next to or on top of (not legal) your existing panel.
 We have seen budget upgrades where the old panel was left in the wall and the wires passed through into the new box.
 We have seen new boxes installed that appear to be an upgrade but the wires were not relocated or the size of the wire was not upgraded.
 This is not considered a good practice and does not meet electrical code requirements.
 Most homeowners would not know the difference if someone did a subpar electrical panel upgrade.
 In many cases the homeowners have to have the work completely redone at a later date.
 That is why we always recommend that you check out any contractor you consider hiring throughly.
 Upgrading your electrical system is a major expense and improvement to your home and you want to be sure that it is done properly.
 Here is a link to a discussion on this topic.